jpaldana/itmd-362-pp/pp-04/readme.md

    specific URL where the guidance can be found) that you implemented in your sketch, written below:

 * HCI Guidline One (URL): https://developer.apple.com/ios/human-interface-guidelines/views/split-views/
 * How you implemented it in your sketch: For larger screens, utilize a split view with side-by-side content to allow the user to quickly navigate between sections.
 Keep sections grouped up by related content.
-Since the left side is primarily for navigations for menu items, the right side will be larger to accomodate for content.
+Since the left side is primarily for navigations for menu items in a table, the right side will be larger to accomodate for content.
 On mobile devices, the split view will act as separate views.

 * HCI Guidline Two (URL):
 * How you implemented it in your sketch: